slhome2010/attributipro.doc/docs/tools/merge.md

 # Merge Duplicates

-Duplicate **Attributes** can appear due to parsing, automated price list imports, or content manager errors.
-This tool allows you to merge duplicates without losing links to products or categories.
-A filter must be applied.
-The action will be performed for the **Groups** selected in the filter block.
+Duplicate **Attributes** may appear as a result of parsing, automatic price list uploads, or content manager errors.
+This tool allows merging duplicates without losing links to products or categories.
+Using the filter is mandatory.
+The operation applies only to the **Groups** selected in the filter block.

-Do not confuse this tool with [Attribute Merging](/module-features/merge.md).
+Do not confuse this tool with [merging](/module-features/merge.md) **Attributes**.

 :::info
-Merging can be performed for any **Attributes**, including _explicit_ or _implicit_ duplicates that you define manually.
+Manual merging can be performed for any **Attributes**, whether they are _obvious_ or _non-obvious_ duplicates that you identify yourself.

-This tool follows the same merging rules but only applies to _explicit_ duplicates, meaning those that are 100% identical.
+This tool performs merging according to the same rules but only for _obvious_ duplicates — i.e., those that match 100%.
 :::